angeliflavio/LSTM_models/README.md

 This repo contains various machine learning models written in Python on Google Colab, focusing in particular on Long Short Term Memory Naural Networks deeveloped using Keras.

 They are used to analyse financial series such as stock prices or volatility.

+The folder contains Selenium crawlers used to download stock prices and scrape news sentiment.